-Serve up this Togarashi Grilled Asparagus as an easy side dish this summer.
-Togarashi is a Japanese spice blend that uses chili peppers to give your asparagus a new element of flavor.
-Nothing beats a simple grilled asparagus in my books.
-The smoky flavor, char marks, tender but still offers that hint of crunch, and with this seasoning, it cannot be beaten.
+Serve up this Togarashi Grilled Asparagus as an easy side dish this asparagus season.
+Nothing beats simple grilled asparagus in the spring.
+The smoky flavor, char marks,

 Togarashi Grilled Asparagus

 This asparagus is so good, I could eat them like french fries.
 This grilled asparagus recipe is so addictive!
-Any asparagus lover will appreciate the new elements of flavor from the Togarashi.
+Any asparagus lover will appreciate the bold and slightly spicy bite from the Togarashi too.

 I am a huge fan of grilled asparagus, I know you can bake, sautee, and even steam it, but nothing tastes better than classically grilled asparagus.

 I love the traditional flavors of butter, parmesan, garlic, and a straight salt and pepper.
-Today I wanted something more, something different, something that could steal the show from the main dish even!
+Today I wanted something more, something different, something that could steal the show a little bit!

 Who said side dishes couldn’t be the highlight of the meal?
 I love making side dishes unique, and the star of our dinners.

-This Togashi grilled asparagus is so fantastic and perfect to serve up this summer at your summer parties.
-Your guest will love it, and it takes minimal effort to make.
-Asparagus is an excellent source of fiber, antioxidants and more.
-Asparagus is full of key nutrients that our body needs, and it couldn’t taste any better than fresh off the grill!
+This Togashi grilled asparagus is so fantastic and perfect to serve up this summer at your cookouts and barbecues.
+Your guests will love it, and it takes minimal effort to make.

 Do you need something to serve this with?
 Highly recommend this Garlic Butter Shrimp recipe from The Cookie Rookie!